CometVisu/CometVisu/doc/manual/en/config/customizing.rst

 Write your own design
 ---------------------

-In addition to the already described possibilities of optical adjustments, there is a further possibility to write a completely new design.
+In addition to the already described possibilities for optical adjustments, there is a further possibility to write a completely new design.

 A CometVisu design consists of at least the following files: